onyx-platform/onyx/doc/design/proposals/task_lifecycle.md

 - Since all of the state that a task accretes in held within task lifecycle, events that need affect change to that state must asynchronously contact the task.
 This requires launching multiple threads, reading from each thread asynchronously, and manipulating the stateful component.
 There are a lot of subtle places that we've made mistakes here - like having an exception thrown in the asynchronous reading and not recovering.
 - Channel buffers have proven to be a finicky thing.
 When we use regular core.async buffers, we halt upstream work completely and potentionally deadlock.
 When we use sliding or dropping buffers, we lose data, and often have a very hard time figuring out where we lost it, and why.
 - Figuring out the default size for any channel buffer has been hard.
+- Some tasks need more threads than others.
+For example, input tasks have the responsibility of listening for fully completed segments, and for replaying timed out segments.
+This gets awkward for function and output tasks, since they can completely ignore this work.

 ##### Suggestions